StackVista/stackstate-docs/setup/troubleshooting.md

 3. Execute the reindex command: `sudo -u stackstate /opt/stackstate/bin/sts-standalone.sh reindex --graph default`

 {% hint style="danger" %}
-That this is a long-running process that should be monitored in the StackState logs.<be />
+* This reindex process will take some time to complete, you can monitor progress in the StackState logs.<br />
-**Do not** kill the reindex process while it is running.
+* **Do not** kill the reindex process while it is running.
 {% endhint %}